bczoma/solace-kubernetes-quickstart/docs/PreRequisites.md

 curl -sSL https://raw.githubusercontent.com/helm/helm/master/scripts/get | bash
 ```

-2. Create a cluster-admin role and init Helm following [the Example: Service account with cluster-admin role](//helm.sh/docs/using_helm/#example-service-account-with-cluster-admin-role )<br/><br/>
+2. Create a cluster-admin role and init Helm following [the Example: Service account with cluster-admin role](//helm.sh/docs/using_helm/#example-service-account-with-cluster-admin-role ).
+(Use the provided content to create a `rbac-config.yaml` file then execute the commands)<br/><br/>
-**Important:** this will grant Helm's Tiller in-cluster agent `cluster-admin` privileges to enable getting started on most platforms.
-This should be fine-tuned for Production environments, see section [Secure Helm and Tiller](#securing-helm)
+**Important:** this will grant Tiller  `cluster-admin` privileges to enable getting started on most platforms.
+This should be secured for Production environments, see section [Securing Helm and Tiller](#securing-helm)

 ### Introduction